This Melinda Gates-backed biotech startup is growing bacteria that make sustainable dye for denim

 The startup, which launched a year and a half ago, announced today that it is one of four women-led startups to win $1 million in Melinda Gates’s Female Founders Competition, funded by Gates’s Pivotal Ventures fund, Microsoft’s M12 Fund, and the Mayfield Fund, and it raised another $3 million from a variety of impact investors.
 Now, it’s beginning to work with denim brands to run pilot tests.

 “The industry has also been working to bring in new fibers that are more green and planet-friendly,” says Adriano Goldschmied, the Italian fashion designer known for his denim, who is working with the company as an advisor.
 “But the real problem and the most important one is: How do we sustainably produce indigo?
 When I first met Michelle and she presented Huue’s technology, I immediately realized that she had the solution to change our industry.”
 The startup also aims to have a wider impact on the world of apparel, using biotech to create new dyes across the color spectrum and “reinvent the color industry,” Zhu says.
-“We have our sights set on the broader $33 million dye market.”
+“We have our sights set on the broader $33 billion dye market.”

-Note: Correction: We’ve updated this article to correct the size of the dye market and to note that the bacteria do not excrete the dye.